 - Developed and circulated IEC materials in regional language across villages.

-- Initiated wall paintings with slogans to spread awareness on Coronavirus in Chhattisgarh.
+- Initiated wall paintings with slogans to spread awareness on Coronavirus in Chhattisgarh and Delhi.

 - Held awareness and counselling services amongst pregnant women and lactating mothers in Madhya Pradesh villages on precautions to be taken during the Coronavirus outbreak.